moneydautay/spring-boot-rsocket/README.md

 * fast en/decoding for arguments
 * payload is small with good protocol: binary better
 * protocol is easy to parse
-* Reactive: :beer: for RSocket
+* Reactive: :beer:  RSocket shipped by default

 ### Todo